Canon 1D Mark IV vs Fujifilm X-H1

 Review summary: Canon 1D Mark IV vs Fujifilm X-H1

 So what is the bottom line?
-Is there a clear favorite between the Canon 1D Mark IV and the Fujifilm X-H1?
+Which of the two cameras – the Canon 1D Mark IV or the Fujifilm X-H1 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.